Thomas Story Kirkbride

-Thomas Story Kirkbride (July 31, 1809 – December 16, 1883) was a physician, alienist (archaism for psychiatrist), and hospital superintendent for the Institute of the Pennsylvania Hospital, and primary founder of the Association of Medical Superintendents of American Institutions for the Insane (AMSAII), the organizational precursor to the American Psychiatric Association.
+Thomas Story Kirkbride (July 31, 1809 – December 16, 1883) was a medical doctor, psychiatrist, and hospital superintendent for the Institute of the Pennsylvania Hospital, and primary founder of the Association of Medical Superintendents of American Institutions for the Insane (AMSAII), the organizational precursor to the American Psychiatric Association.
 Along with Benjamin Rush, he is considered to be the father of the modern American practice of psychiatry as a specific medical discipline.
-His directive and organization of institutions for the insane were the gold-standard of clinical care in psychiatry throughout the 19th century.
+His directive and organization of institutions for the insane were the gold standard of clinical care in psychiatry throughout the 19th century.

 Early career

 Kirkbride was born on July 31, 1809, on a farm in Morrisville, Pennsylvania, into a wealthy Orthodox Quaker family.
-He was the son of John Kirkbride and Elizabeth Story, and he resided on the family farm outside of Newtown, Pennsylvania along with his younger sister Rachel Story Kirkbride.
+He was the son of John Kirkbride and Elizabeth Story, and he resided on the family farm outside of Newtown, Pennsylvania, along with his younger sister Rachel Story Kirkbride.
 He received his primary education at the Quaker school at Fallsington and later at Trenton Academy.
-His great-great-grandfather, Joseph Kirkbride (1662–1736) was one of the original settlers of Pennsylvania with a land grant from William Penn in 1682.
-When he was 18 years old, he started his formal education under Nicholas Belleville of Trenton, New Jersey, and the Presbyterian minister, Rev. Jared D. Tyler at the College of New Jersey.
+His great-great-grandfather, Joseph Kirkbride (1662–1736), was one of the original settlers of Pennsylvania with a land grant from William Penn in 1682.
+When he was 18 years old, he started his formal education under Nicholas Belleville of Trenton, New Jersey, and Presbyterian minister Rev. Jared D. Tyler at the College of New Jersey.
 He was enrolled at the medical school at the University of Pennsylvania in August 1831, receiving a medical degree in March 1832.
 Following his academic coursework he was assigned as a medical resident at the Quaker Asylum at Frankford (now Friends Hospital).
-Kirkbride operated his own medical-surgical practice in the city of Philadelphia from 1835 to 1841 that focused mainly on neurological and psycho-surgical interventions.
+Kirkbride operated his own medical-surgical practice in the city of Philadelphia from 1835 to 1841 that focused mainly on neurological and psychosurgical interventions.
 He was honored with a membership to the American Philosophical Society in 1851, a national award rarely granted to physicians.
-Kirkbride was also the Vice President of the Pennsylvania Institution for the Instruction of the Blind (now known as Overbrook School for the Blind) from 1844 until his death in 1883.
+Kirkbride was also the vice president of the Pennsylvania Institution for the Instruction of the Blind (now known as Overbrook School for the Blind) from 1844 until his death in 1883.